luismeyer95/balar/README.md

 }
 ```

-Okay, this works but we definitely see how bulk processing can obscure a bit the original logic.
-What if you could have the efficiency of bulk processing and the simplicity of single-item (scalar) processing logic?
+Okay, this works but we definitely see how batch processing can obscure a bit the original logic.
+What if you could have the efficiency of batch processing and the simplicity of single-item (scalar) processing logic?
 Balar allows you to have both.

 ```ts
 import { balar } from 'balar';